share-secrets-safely/cli/README.md

 ## Roadmap to Future

-As you can see from the version numbers, this projet dispenses major version generously.
+As you can see from the version numbers, this project dispenses major version generously.
 This is mainly because, for the sake of simplicity, there is only a single version number for the *CLI* as well as all used libraries.